blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         ![Adding load balancer rule for floating IP with all configurations set.](images/hands-on-lab/2019-03-25-17-51-59.png "Load balancer rule configurations")

-14. Next we need to verify our cluster's network names.
-Open the **Failover Cluster Manager**, expand **CLUST01**, select **Networks** then double-select **Cluster Network 2** to open the properties.
+13. Next we need to verify our cluster's network names.
+Open the **Failover Cluster Manager**, expand **CLUST01**, select **Networks** then double-click **Cluster Network 2** to open the properties.
 Verify that Cluster Network 2's subnet is set to **172.16.1.0/24**.
-In some cases, the cluster deployment may reverse the names it assign to the cluster networks.
+In some cases, the cluster deployment may reverse the names it assigns to the cluster networks.
 If your subnet does not match here, then you will simply change the name of the cluster network in the script below to reflect this.

     ![The Failover Cluster Manager with Cluster Network 2 properties page open.
 The subnet is highlighted.](images/hands-on-lab/2019-06-19-12-44-26.png "Cluster Network 2 properties")

-15. Open an **Administrative** PowerShell ISE session on **CloudShopSQL2**.
+14. Open an **Administrative** PowerShell ISE session on **CloudShopSQL2**.

-16. Copy the following PowerShell script to the script window.
+15. Copy the following PowerShell script to the script window.
 If your Cluster Network 2 did not match the 172.16.1.0/24 subnet, then change the $ClusterNetworkName variable to \"Cluster Network 1\".
 If your subnet did match then you do not need to make this change.
 Execute the script to configure your cluster for the probe port:

     ```powershell
     $ClusterNetworkName = "Cluster Network 2"